nick-dolan/gekko-batcher/readme.md

 After all the above you can start tools by running one of the following in your terminal:

-`node batch -c config.js` – to start Backtest Batcher
+`node batch -c config.js` – to start Batcher

-`node bruteforce -c config.js` – to start Bruteforce Searcher
+`node bruteforce -c config.js` – to start Bruteforce

 `node import -c config.js` –  to start Importer